SkoolNotes/Taproot/KBhHIST201ColdWar.md

 To standardize, everything is pegged against the dollar, which is pegged against $36/oz.

-This post-war order allows efective stability
+This post-war order allows effective stability and balance